rigzba21/kubectl-dask-gateway/README.md

 - [ ] Provide an _admin_ view into the running dask clusters in kubernetes
 - [ ] Ability to select and delete dask clusters that failed to terminate properly
-- [ ] Provide an audit-log/manifest (user signature + verification?) of dask cluster creation
+- [ ] Provide an audit-log/manifest record (user signature + verification?) of dask cluster creation